 #19.
 Sign Up For Free Classes

 Online, offline, webinars, it doesn’t matter.
-As long as you can interact and ask questions on survival, homesteading, or firearms, you should probably join.
+As long as you can interact and ask questions on survival, homesteading, firearms, and self-reliance, you should probably join.

 #20.
 Work On Your Skills